 There’s also an uptick in large retailers opening micro-fulfillment centers (MFC) and dark stores to localize their inventory closer to their customers.

-Without a local fulfillment center in urban areas, companies will find their retail distribution unequipped to cater to the large sector of local shoppers interested in same day fulfillment.
+Without a local fulfillment center in urban areas, companies will find their retail distribution and inventory management process unequipped to cater to the large sector of local shoppers interested in same day fulfillment.

 Omnichannel retail fulfillment